 "Oh," his eyes dropped again, then he looked back up.
 His eyes were almost lifeless.
 "You have no idea who I am, do you?"

-"Uh, no," she looked at me questioningly.
+"Uh, no," I looked at him questioningly.
 "So, onto training, yeah?"